 By now you’ve been sufficiently educated on all the most important factors to consider when choosing a personal trainer.

-If you’re still struggling to choose a trainer, or simply don’t have the time to take all those factors into consideration and find the perfect trainer for you, then it’s time to get System2.
+If you’re still struggling to choose a trainer, or simply don’t have the time to take all those factors into consideration and find the perfect trainer for you, then it’s time to try an online fitness program.

-All of System2’s personal trainers are certified, knowledgeable, businesslike, communicative, available whenever you need them, and they’re all open to you for the same low monthly subscription fee.
+All of System2’s influencers are knowledgeable, businesslike, communicative, available whenever you need them, and they’re all open to you for the same low monthly subscription fee.